Switch energy supplier

 You’ll usually have to choose a ‘prepayment tariff’ - this means you pay for your energy before you use it.

 These tariffs are usually more expensive than direct debit tariffs and there aren't as many to choose from.
-A direct debit tariff means that you pay your energy bills every month or every four months.
+A direct debit tariff usually means that you pay your energy bills every month.

 If you don't owe money to your prepayment supplier, think about replacing your prepayment meter with a credit meter.
 This will allow you to choose from cheaper direct debit tariffs.
 Find out more about moving to a credit meter.

 If you owe money to your supplier, you can switch after you've paid back the debt.
 You can get help paying your debt on your prepayment meter.

 When you've finished paying the debt, your supplier should give you a credit meter if you ask for one.

 If you have a two rate or ‘Economy 7’ electricity meter

 You should contact the new supplier before you try to switch to a single rate tariff.
 This is because you can’t get some single rate tariffs with two rate meters.

 Tell your supplier you have a two rate meter and ask them to check the price and tariff you’ve seen online.